 Taking a cruise along the river at sunset is a must-try experience to immerse yourself in a romantic atmosphere.
 That is such a perfect time for you to observe the beautiful disappearance of the sun below the horizon while indulging in the extraordinary beauty of the tiered pagodas atop rambling teak monasteries as well as the villages of thatched homes raised on stilts.

 Another interesting experience in Bagan is to ride e-bike around this city.
-The colorful Nyaung U Market is a must-see that is divided into various sections to sell a wide range of items.
+The colourful Nyaung U Market is a must-see that is divided into various sections to sell a wide range of items.
 Once you get here, you can buy everything from fresh vegetables, fish, handicrafts to Burmese sarong.
 This lively market also shows you daily life of locals, for instance, watching artisans turn a block of plain wood into a piece of art, seeing novice nuns collect alms from people, enjoying the scent of local rice, or talking with friendly residents daubed with special sunblock than kaka to know where it comes from.

 A symbol of the old Bagan is the Shwezigon Pagoda.
 As the pagoda enshrines a lot of sacred Buddhist relics, it is an important pilgrimage site for Buddhists.
 If you come here in December, you will see the annual Shwezigon festival attracting thousands of devotees.